Reinaldooo/overflow-backend/Reference.md

 `DTOs`, or Data Transfer Objects are a special type of interface representing objects used to create, update and delete data in the app

+Later on two kinds of repositories where used, one in the module folder, and another in the infra/typeorm folder.
+The idea here is that the one in the module folder is the reference to the ones inside infra folder, thats why they `implements` the repo in the module folder.
+If in the future i start using another orm, it too should `implements` the parent repo.

+`Fakes` are repos used for unit tests.
+As in the tests i can't use the real db, fakes are used to simulate it's functionality.
+Real db will be tested on other kinds of tests.